-According to a 2019 Pew Research Center study, 44 percent of Americans with an income of less than $30,000 a year don’t have Internet at home, 46 percent don't have a computer and 29 percent do not use a smartphone.
+Over 40 percent of Americans with an income of less than $30,000 a year don’t have Internet at home, 46 percent don't have a computer and 29 percent do not use a smartphone.
 Unfortunately, in rural areas, the Internet is still poor, which presents obstacles to telemedicine adoption.

 Another problem is technology adoption by elderly people.
 Only 26% of seniors feel confident using smartphones, computers, and other devices for their needs due to technical, physical, and memory challenges.
 It is important to make the website usable for people with disabilities.
 Pay attention to web accessibility principles to address this challenge.